PreTeXtBook/PROSE/index.md

 in a single source.
 This content can include words, images, embeddable videos, applets, and much more.
 Its open-source software is able to convert this single source into a printable PDF, accessible and interactive HTML, tactile braille code, and more formats.
-These documents can then be deployed to freely-available static web hosts, with [GitHub Pages](https://pages.github.com) support built-in.
+These documents can then be deployed to any freely-available static web host, with GitHub Pages support built-in.

 ### Runestone